This FAQ is written for all current versions of Windows.

 Current versions of Windows come with a firewall which should be enabled.
 There are other third-party products available eg various "security suites" which include a firewall which advanced users may prefer to use.
 Your firewall should be installed and enabled before connecting to the network.
 Note that all users on the Cambridge University Data Network should allow inbound ping - see the Home user guide to PC Security

 - Protect yourself from viruses - VirusScan is available locally free of charge as the University of Cambridge has a site licence for it.
 You can download and install VirusScan from PC downloads.
-It is vital that you follow the configuration instructions available there to ensure that VirusScan is kept up-to-date with information about new viruses.
+Other products are available for free, some are better than others.
+Consult with your local computer officer or the UIS service desk for advice if you are unsure.

 - Be wary of installing plug ins and additional software.